We are not reaching 65% of our children

 Try it for yourself

-Stare at a SnapWords® below, then close your eyes and call up the image in your mind.
+Stare at a SnapWords® card below, then close your eyes and call up the image in your mind.
 See if you can still remember it in a day.
 Then in two days.

 SnapWords® have proved to work in getting a child reading when nothing else has worked.
 Non-readers as old as 12 began to read successfully because SnapWords® bridged the gap between left- and right- hemispheres.
 The design elements got the various regions in the brain working together.
 Symbols in one place, meaning somewhere else, images in another place, body motion elsewhere, all stimulated at once by using SnapWords®.
 Best of all, the child who is newly reading is also newly-comprehending.